agiachris/ROB313-Machine-Learning-Projects/README.md

 # ROB313 Machine Learning Projects

-### The uploaded projects contain implementations of the following models:
+### The uploaded projects contain the listed implementations from a first principles approach:

 * k-NN
 * Linear Models